-8.10.050 Indoor cultivation of marijuana.
+8.10.050 Indoor cultivation of cannabis.

 A. General Provision.
-It is unlawful and a public nuisance for any person owning, leasing, occupying, or having charge or possession of any parcel within the unincorporated area of the county to cause or allow such parcel to be used for the cultivation of marijuana within a fully enclosed and secure structure on the parcel, except as provided in subsections (B) and (C) of this section.
+It is unlawful and a public nuisance for any person owning, leasing, occupying, or having charge or possession of any parcel within the unincorporated area of the county to cause or allow such parcel to be used for the indoor cultivation of cannabis within a fully enclosed and secure structure on the parcel, except as provided in subsections (B) and (C) of this section.

-B. Persons Permitted to Cultivate Marijuana Indoors.
-Only a qualified patient or a primary caregiver may engage in indoor cultivation of medical marijuana.
-The indoor cultivation shall be restricted to the premises containing the primary residence of the qualified patient or primary caregiver.
+B. Persons Permitted to Cultivate Cannabis Outdoors.
+The following persons may engage in outdoor cultivation of cannabis:

+1. A person twenty-one years of age or older, so long as the person resides at the residence where the outdoor cultivation of cannabis occurs.

+2. A person with an identification card, so long as the person resides at the residence where the outdoor cultivation of cannabis occurs.

+3. A primary caregiver, so long as the primary caregiver and/or the person for whom the primary caregiver is cultivating resides at the residence where the outdoor cultivation of cannabis occurs.

 C. Indoor Cultivation Standards.
-Marijuana cultivated indoors shall be in conformance with the following standards:
+Cannabis cultivated indoors shall be in conformance with the following standards:

-1. Indoor cultivation of marijuana is permitted only on premises with single-family residential structures.
+1. Indoor cultivation of cannabis is permitted only on premises with private residences.

-2. Marijuana cultivation is permitted only within fully enclosed and secure structures.
-No cultivation shall occur in apartments, duplexes, triplexes, or other multifamily dwellings.
+2. Indoor cultivation of cannabis is permitted only within a fully enclosed and secure structure.

-3. Indoor cultivation of marijuana shall not exceed twenty-five contiguous square feet of cultivated area per premises, regardless of how many qualified patients or primary caregivers are residing at the premises.

-4. Only one contiguous cultivation area is allowed per premises.
-Marijuana cultivation shall not occur in both a detached structure and inside a residence on the same parcel.
+3. Indoor cultivation of cannabis shall not exceed the quantity of living cannabis plants set forth in California Health and Safety Code Section 11362.2 as of the effective date of this chapter and as may be amended.

+4. Not more than the quantity of plants set forth in California Health and Safety Code Section 11362.2 may be cultivated, whether cultivated indoors or outdoors, within a single private residence or upon the grounds of that private residence at one time. regardless of the number of people, persons with and identification card, and/or primary caregivers residing at the private residence.
+The limitation set forth in this subsection shall apply regardless of number of persons permitted to cultivate as set forth in subsection (B) of section 8.10.050 residing at the residence.

-5. A fully enclosed and secure structure used for the cultivation of marijuana that is separate from the main residence on a premises shall maintain a minimum ten-foot setback from any property line.
+5. Any fully enclosed and secure structure used for the cultivation of marijuana that is separate from the private residence on a premises shall maintain a minimum ten-foot setback from any property line.

-6. The structure containing the cultivation area shall be secured in a manner that prevents unauthorized entry.
+6. Any structure containing the cultivation area shall be secured in a manner that prevents unauthorized entry.

-7. Structures and electrical devices used for marijuana cultivation shall comply with the California Building, Electrical and Fire Codes as adopted by the county.
+7. Any structure or electrical device used for marijuana cultivation shall comply with the California Building, Electrical and Fire Codes as adopted by the county.

-8. The use of any gas products (CO 2 , butane, etc.) or fossil fuel-powered electrical generators for marijuana cultivation is prohibited.
+8. The use of any volatile chemical or gas product, including but not limited to carbon dioxide (CO 2) and butane, or the use of any fossil fuel-powered electrical generator for cannabis cultivation is prohibited.

-9. Any structure used for the cultivation of medical marijuana must have proper ventilation and odor control filtration to prevent mold damage and to prevent marijuana plant odors or particles from becoming a public nuisance to surrounding properties or the public.
-The cultivation of marijuana shall not subject residents of neighboring parcels who are of normal sensitivity to reasonably objectionable odors.
+9. Any structure used for the cultivation of cannabis must have proper ventilation and odor control filtration to prevent mold damage and to prevent cannabis plant odors or particles from becoming a public nuisance to surrounding properties or the public.
+The cultivation of cannabis shall not subject residents of neighboring parcels who are of normal sensitivity to reasonably objectionable odors.
 A public nuisance may be deemed to exist if the cultivation produces odors that are disturbing to people of normal sensitivity residing or present on adjacent or nearby property or areas open to the public.